ruuda/noblit/docs/htree.md

 Tree nodes in Noblit are immutable.
 Index updates produce new nodes that succeed older nodes.
 Nodes can become unreachable, but they are never removed.
 Eventually, many nodes in a file may not be reachable.
-In that case the tree can be copied to a _new_ file, omitting the unreachable blocks.
+In that case the tree can be copied to a _new_ file, omitting the unreachable nodes.
 This is a copying garbage collection.

 ## Index Trees